 Do I Need a Separate Landing Page for my Newsletter?
 If you’re using Story Origin or other external newsletter promoters, they may have landing pages for you to use for their set up.
 But for your set up, why give Mailchimp or other providers page visits from say Twitter, when your site could get those visits, and people could then browse your site from its newsletter page?
 (Making everything involve as few clicks as possible is an effective SEO strategy).

 What Should Your Newsletter Blurb and or Sign Up Say and Look Like?

 Every newsletter blurb I’ve read says at least ‘sign up for updates.’
 That doesn’t tell potential subscribers anything specific or let them know what value they personally will get from your newsletter.
-So whatever else your blurb says, I’d at least tell people about the reader magnet they get for signing up.
-And don’t just say, ‘free short story.’
-What genre?
-About what?
-As you can see, I went as far as providing a blurb for my short story, including the genre, audience age and title, as well as describing my newsletter.
+So whatever else your blurb says, I’d at least tell people about the reader magnet they get for signing up, including audience age, genre and perhaps a one line blurb.
+For example my sign up page initially said:

 Get the short story Urmillian: Rebellion is due and accompany me on my Fiction Frolics via personal updates, behind the scenes snippets, author interviews and blogs every two months.

 If you have an option for site visitors to subscribe just to your blog, I also suggest displaying that sign up on your newsletter page.
 For a visual of all of the above, visit my sign up page.

 Interested in a space to discuss newsletters, author platforms and book marketing with other authors?
 Let me know by tweet or use my contact form and send you an invite link to my Strictly Authoring Discord Server.